Skip to main content

 7. Press the right bracket key ] a few times to increase the brush size.

 NOTE: The left bracket key [ will decrease the brush size.
-These keyboard shortcuts are essential for maintaining workflow efficiency during detailed editing sessions.

 9. When finished, click the Adjustment Brush tool adjustment brush again to deselect it.